---

 ### Visualization of Convergence

-Let's create plots to visualize the optimization convergence and parameter trajectories:
+The plots below show the optimization convergence and the parameter trajectories:

 ```{python}